-INLIVIAN/HDP is exploring purchasing a Class B or C apartment complex in a High or Very High Opportunity Census tract to continue agency efforts to deconcentrate poverty.
+INLIVIAN/HDP may explore purchasing other Class B or C apartment complexes in a High or Very High Opportunity Census tract to continue agency efforts to deconcentrate poverty.
 MTW funds may be used in these efforts.

 PLANNED OTHER ACTIVITIES

 Renaissance Police Memorial